 The Design in Mental Health Awards are considered nationally as the most prestigious Awards for the design and build community in mental healthcare.

-They are presented at the annual Awards ceremony; an exciting occasion celebrating excellence and the latest innovations from those involved in the design, delivery, and management of therapeutic environments.
+They are presented at the annual Awards Ceremony; an inclusive and exciting occasion providing a great opportunity for the community to come together to network and celebrate excellence in the design, delivery, and management of therapeutic environments.

 The judging committee comprises a panel of experts and community peers who have extensive experience within the NHS and Private Mental Health sector.
 They are looking for entries that embody exemplary design, community spirit and the very latest innovations in mental health.